troystarwalt/portfolio-starwalt/about.md

 My name is Troy Starwalt.
 Thanks for taking some time to visit my portfolio site.

 I'm a full stack web developer with experience in Ruby, Rails, jQuery, Javascript, CSS, SCSS, ActiveRecord and SQL.
-Send me a quick note via email [Send Email](mailto:troy.starwalt@gmail.com) if you'd like to learn more.
+Send me a quick note [via email](mailto:troy.starwalt@gmail.com) if you'd like to learn more.

 <u>Education</u>
 <p><strong>South East Missouri State University</strong></p>